terasolunaorg/terasolunaorg.github.com/guideline/1.1.x/en/_sources/Overview/ApplicationLayering.txt

 .. figure:: images/ApplicationLayer.png
    :alt: application layers
-   :width: 80%
+   :width: 95%

-Application layer as well as infrastructure layer depends on domain layer, however
+Both application layer and infrastructure layer depend on domain layer, however
 \ **domain layer should not depend on other layers.**
 There can be changes in the application layer with the changes in domain layer, However, there should be no changes in domain layer with the changes in application layer.